KeerthanaT5/vehicle-detection-speed-estimation/README.md

 ---

 ## 📹 Dataset / Input Video
-The input video is a publicly available traffic surveillance video used for academic and testing purposes.
+The input video is a publicly available traffic surveillance video used for academic and testig purposes.
 A fixed camera angle and clear road view were chosen for accurate tracking and speed estimation.

 ---